tock/book/src/course/dynamic-apps-and-policies/app-loader.md

 At the core of it, we want our system to be secure and not leak information to applications that is not meant for them.
 To restrict applications to only use the resources they require for their functioning, we need to make kernel side changes to add resource filtering.

-Let us take a deeper look at this in the [Snooping](./snooping.md) part of the tutorial.
+Let us take a deeper look at this in the [Snooping](./snooping.md) part of the tutorial, next.